dirkschumacher/genossenschaften/README.md

 # List of German Wohnungsbaugenossenschaften (Housing cooperative)
-Housing cooperatives are a great way make living in cities affordable.
+Housing cooperatives are a great way to make living in cities affordable.
+The list is work in progress.
+Feel free to add more Genossenschaften.

 ## Berlin